Artists in Geneva focus on global suffering

 To mark its 15-year existence, the International Film Festival and Forum on Human Rights (FIFDH) in Geneva is expanding beyond cinema and featuring a range of other artistic forms.

-Notable artists at the FIFDHexternal link this year, which starts on Friday and takes place as usual during the Human Rights Council’s main sessionexternal link in Geneva, include Abdul Rahman Katanani (whose work is on display at the gallery Analix Foreverexternal link) who lives in the Palestinian refugee camp at Sabra and Chatila.
+Notable artists at the FIFDHexternal link this year, which starts on Friday and takes place as usual during the Human Rights Council’s main session in Geneva, include Abdul Rahman Katanani (whose work is on display at the gallery Analix Foreverexternal link) who lives in the Palestinian refugee camp at Sabra and Chatila.

 The installations of Mounir Fatmiexternal link from Morocco, the president of the jury for fiction films, question Muslim traditions, and the New York photographer Debi Cornwallexternal link takes a withering look at the Guantanamo detention camp.